EasyRouterEasyRouter

 Get up and running with EasyRouter in 5 minutes — get your API Key, make your first AI call, and connect your tools.

 EasyRouter is a unified AI model gateway, fully compatible with the OpenAI API format.
-With a single API Key and Base URL, you can access dozens of leading AI models — GPT, Claude, Gemini, Kimi, and more — without managing separate accounts or credentials for each provider.
+With a single API Key and Base URL, you can access nearly 100 leading AI models — GPT, Claude, Gemini, DeepSeek, and more — without managing separate accounts or credentials for each provider.

 Whether you call the API directly from code or use client tools like Claude Code or OpenClaw, the setup is always the same.